ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Computing solutions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Now that the derived class is ready, the EPEC can be solved using an instantiation of the class.
-We lead you through the corresponding code, below.

 To start, with set up a Gurobi environment like we did for :cpp:class:`MathOpt::QP_Param` and :cpp:class:`Game::NashGame`.